mediachain/mediachain/rfc/mediachain-rfc-4.md

 ### Peer Roles

-Peers can take on a variety of roles like intermittent sources, firehose publishers, archivers, indexers, etc. See the Peer Roles supplement for specific examples and case studies.
+Peers can take on a variety of roles like intermittent sources, firehose publishers, aggregators, indexers, archivers, etc. See the [Peer Roles](mediachain-rfc-4-roles.md) supplement for specific examples and case studies.

-The basic possible role actions are read/receive, write/publish and aggregate/republish.
+From an operational perspective, the basic possible role actions are read/receive, write/publish and aggregate/republish.
+A peer acts as a reader when it receives new statements from the network and adds it to its local store.
+A peer acts as a writer when it publishes new statements to the network, which eventually get distributed to interested readers.
+Finally, a peer acts as an aggregator when it reads from multiple namespaces and republishes them into an aggregate namespace.

 ### Metadata Ingestion